Copyright (c) 2026 MindMesh Academy. All rights reserved. This content is proprietary and may not be reproduced or distributed without permission.

 2.6.3.
 AWS CloudTrail

-š” First Principle: AWS CloudTrail provides a comprehensive, immutable record of API calls and resource changes within an AWS account, enabling security analysis, compliance auditing, and operational troubleshooting.
+💡 First Principle: AWS CloudTrail provides a comprehensive, tamper-evident record of API calls — who did what, when — within an AWS account, enabling security analysis, compliance auditing, and operational troubleshooting.
+(Recording how a resource's configuration changed over time is AWS Config's job, not CloudTrail's; and CloudTrail logs become truly immutable only once you enable log file integrity validation or S3 Object Lock.)

 AWS CloudTrail is a service that enables governance, compliance, and operational and risk auditing of your AWS account.
 It records almost all actions performed in your AWS account by users, roles, or AWS services.